plone/documentation/manage/upgrading/version_specific_migration/upgrade_to_python3.rst

     ./bin/isort -rc src/collective.package

-After you run the command above, you can fix what ``modernizer`` did not get right.
+After you run the commands above, you need to review all changes and fix what ``modernizer`` did not get right.

 3 Use ``precompiler``
 ---------------------